kinectron/kinectron/memory-bank/activeContext.md

   1. Use clean script to prevent Parcel caching issues
   2. Document development workflows for consistent results
   3. Implement proper UI state management for stream buttons
+  4. Handle ES module imports in classic scripts by exposing objects globally
+  5. Use window.log instead of direct imports to maintain compatibility with Parcel bundling

 - **Implementing clear separation between core API and examples**: